scaltintasli/Airport-Runway-FOD/README.md

 ### TRAINING

-Edit label list and add items to list(these label names should match with images labels and it is case sensetive). the list is there :https://github.com/scaltintasli/Airport-Runway-FOD/blob/main/train_image.py#L48
+Edit label list and add items to list (these label names should match with images labels and it is case sensitive). the list is there :https://github.com/scaltintasli/Airport-Runway-FOD/blob/main/train_image.py#L48

-Add images to test folder and train folder(with the .xml files) run ```python train_image.py```
+Add images to test folder and train folder (with the .xml files) run ```python train_image.py```

 ### DETECTION